 You can easily make this pickle by draining the water in carrot and radish by mixing them with salt for about 20 minutes, then soaking the vegetable in a combination of vinegar, water, and sugar.
 You can also add garlic and shallot for fragrance.
 The carrot and radish do not only add vibrant colors like red and white to the Bun thit nuong dish but also balance the fat of grilled pork with a little sour touch of vinegar and the freshness of the vegetables.

 Other Vegetables and Herbs

-These ingredients are typical of many Southern Vietnam rice vermicelli dish.
-Julienne cucumber, thinly chopped Vietnamese coriander, basil, and lettuce are put in the bowl of Bun thit nuong to add a bit green, freshness, juiciness, and crunchiness.
+These ingredients are typical of many Southern Vietnam rice vermicelli dishes.
+Julienne cucumber, thinly chopped Vietnamese coriander, basil, and lettuce are put in the bowl of Bun thit nuong to add a bit of green, freshness, juiciness, and crunchiness.